 - 1 tbsp tomato puree

-- 3 vegetarian or vegan sausages, cooked according to packet instructions and sliced
+- 3 vegan sausages, cooked according to packet instructions and sliced

 - sea salt